 Even though it’s used all day and night, we are usually not aware of our memory’s processes until they fail.
-Yet remembering and forgetting are crucial phenomena underlying learning.
+Yet remembering and forgetting are crucial aspects of learning.
 In learning design, it’s important to know what causes us to forget.
 Here are some key facts about the forgetting process that relate to learning and instruction.

 - Forgetting is the inability to recall or recognize information that we think should reside in long-term memory.
 Recall refers to reproducing or reconstructing a memory without a specific external cue; recognition refers to identifying something you learned previously based on external cues.